SleeveShirts

 04. ZnO Infusion: Protection for Sensitive Skin

-For children with **Eczema or Atopic Dermatitis**, chemical sunscreens are often a source of flare-ups.
-This makes UPF clothing a medical necessity.
-However, early UPF garments used liquid chemical "UV washes" that could wash out after 20-30 cycles.
+For children with **eczema or atopic dermatitis**, some sunscreens may be irritating.
+UPF clothing can be an important option for some families, but personal medical concerns should be discussed with a clinician.
+Some early UPF garments used liquid chemical "UV washes" that could wash out after repeated cycles.

 Deep Dive: Zinc Oxide is a broad-spectrum reflector.
 While standard polyester absorbs UV photons, ZnO-infused fibers literally **bounce them away** before they can generate thermal heat on the child's skin.